Godinhoweverson/PP3_-Hangman_Game/README.md

 <img src="docs/features_img/left_leg.png" alt="leg_left">

 - The player will win the game by typing all the letters correctly.
 However, if the player types letter incorrectly six times, they will lose the game.

 <img src="docs/features_img/win_game.png" alt="win_game">

 <img src="docs/features_img/lost_game.png" alt="lost_game">

 - After the game is finished, a prompt will be displayed, asking the player if they would like to play again.
 The player can respond with 'Yes' to continue playing or 'No' to end the game.

 <img src="docs/features_img/play_again.png" alt="play_again">

-### Input validation and error-checking.

-- Enter a number between 1 and 3.
-- Enter one letter at a time.
-- Enter Y or N.

 ## Tools & Technologies Used